kkirchheim/pytorch-ood/README.md

 - Objective Functions
 - OOD Detection Methods
 - Datasets used in academic literature
-- Neural Network Architectures used in academic literature
+- Neural Network Architectures used in academic literature, as well as pretrained weights
 - Useful Utilities

-Is provided in the hope to speed up research and to facilitate reproducibility.
+It is provided with the aim to speed up research and to facilitate reproducibility.

 ## Setup